 Since I've started this new chapter, so many blessings have fallen in my lap.
-I've achieved many things and come across so many beautiful people; I've traveled and found my tribe, my calling, my purpose.
-Even when life isn't as I wish it to be, it is exactly what I need and I am so thankful.
+I've achieved many things and come across so many beautiful people.

 Which music artist helps ground you to reality?

-The majority of the time you'll find me listening to artists whose careers began decades ago.
-Anything and everyone Alternative, Funk, R&B, Psychedelic, Neo-Soul, Rock, hell, even a lil Country from the last 20 - 40 years will have me feeling unison between myself and the rest of the universe.
-It's enticing, really.
+Nicotine: The majority of the time you'll find me listening to artists whose careers began decades ago.
 Something about those ancestral patterns and frequencies they were pumping out, man; That's the type of shit I'm trying to create: music that's everlasting.

-Sonically, how has Houston inspired your creative process (music, spoken word, writing, etc.)?
+Sonically, how has Houston inspired your creative process?

-I have a love/hate relationship with this place.
-Some of the most life-changing moments happened right here, in Clutch City, both good and bad.
+Nicotine: I have a love/hate relationship with this place.
+Some of the most life-changing moments happened here.
 There's this underlying need to be here taking care of my family, but I know that if I stay, it will do nothing but destroy everything I've worked towards becoming.
 I often write about how it places me between a rock and a hard place.